What Mobile Home Demolition Actually Involves

 Demolition is different from relocation.
 Relocation moves an intact home to a new site; demolition means the structure is gone permanently.
 For most property owners — especially those dealing with older, damaged, or condemned mobile homes — demolition is the right path.
 Relocation only makes sense when the home has significant remaining value and a destination site is available.

 Standard demolition quotes from local contractors run $10,000–$25,000 or more.
-Our program makes it free for qualifying owners by recovering value from salvageable materials: steel framing, copper wiring, aluminum siding, and intact appliances.
-The salvage offsets our costs.
+Our nonprofit program is free for qualifying owners; recovering value from salvageable materials — steel framing, copper wiring, aluminum siding, and intact appliances — helps offset our costs.
 Your cost: zero.

 How the Process Works